ryfn638/VignisController/README.md

 # VIGNIS Microcontroller Platform for PLATFORMIO

-A platform for development or modification to VIGNIS ring's microcontroller
+Platform to support the development revolving around the microcontroller used for the VIGNIS Ring

 This uses an ATtiny5 Microcontroller